What could you possibly have forgotten?

 Thirsting for Knowledge

-What: Water, juice, milk, fruits, vegetables, yogurt, decaf tea and coffee
+- What: Water, milk, fruits, vegetables, yogurt, decaf tea and coffee